 Some train stations are just a way of getting from A to B; whereas others, such as Estació de França, are a destination in their own right.
 The ‘French Station’ is not just one to be marvelled at, it also doubles up as a gorgeous setting for second-hand markets.

 Swap the strip-lit, sterile aisles of a Carrefour for a lively stroll down Europe’s biggest fresh food market, the Boqueria, which has been trading merrily for over 200 years.
 Prepare for this foodie mecca to leave you in a food coma after you’ve cooked up a feast with all the fresh produce you’re about to pick up.
+Or jam yourself into a free seat (if you can find one) at one of the bars to eat a spectacular snack or meal.
 Arrive hungry, leave happy!

 If you’re a sucker for a hidden gem, you’ll adore this little square near the centre.
 Behind this Baroque church’s lovely exterior lurks a rather sombre past.
 The façade was damaged by Italian bombing during the Spanish Civil War, killing 200 people, 30 refugee children among them.
 If you look closely, you can even make out the shrapnel damage.